We've independently reviewed this article to make sure it's as accurate as we can make it.

-Propane heaters are easy and safe to use, as long as you follow some simple safety tips.
-If your heater needs vented, make sure to always have good airflow throughout your space.
+If you use them properly, propane heaters are safe to use indoors: but you need to follow some simple safety tips.
+If your heater needs venting, make sure to always have good airflow throughout your space.
 Remember, propane is flammable, so you need to exercise caution when choosing and using your preferred propane heater.

 Using an outdoor-only propane heater somewhere without serious ventilation can lead to carbon monoxide poisoning.